 Cotton doesn’t take to dye very well, hence why many traditionally dyed cottons often have visible white fibres.

-The dying process may have been modernised to increase the efficiency of dyeing, however cotton fabric will never be colourfast like others.
+The dyeing process is inefficient, coupled with the fabric’s nature it leads to a fast-fading fabric.
+This dyeing process may have been modernised to increase the efficiency of dyeing, however cotton fabric will never be colourfast like others.
+It fades quickly.

 So quickly, in fact, that if we look to the U.S. Army during the Vietnam era, they turned to synthetics to help solve the problem.
 The OG-107 (now quite sought after) standard issue uniform shirt and pants would fade very quickly from their olive drab to a washed out grey-green colour.
 The effect was so rampant that the army replaced the OG-107 with its successor, the OG-507 uniform, which contained somewhere around 35% polyester.
 This was done not just for durability, but importantly to improve the colourfastness of the uniforms.
 The effect was drastic, to the point that many OG-507 pieces are still relatively unfaded.